Pyrdacor/freeserf.net/Issues.md

 - See also "New feature candidates" below
 - Add log filename and max log size to command line
 - Store last game setings in user config (map size, game type, map seed, players and their values, etc)
+- Show game speed, add icons for game speed change and pause/resume?
+- Music should not restart at game start

 ## New feature candidates